Fabulous Friends in Philanthropy Inc. is a non-profit organization that was created to promote charitable giving while empowering homeless girls.

 Fabulous Friends in Philanthropy is a a 501C(3) nonprofit organization

 Meet the Founder:Kim’s passion for community service is evident by her active involvement in her community.
-Her current board service includes Atlanta Fire Foundation, American Red Cross Minority Recruitment Board (Co-Chair), American Red Cross Business Council, Army Explorers and the Gwinnett Habitat for Humanity Think Tank.
+Her current board service includes Atlanta Fire Foundation, American Red Cross Minority Recruitment Board (Chair), American Red Cross Metropolitan Atlanta Chapter Board, American Red Cross Business Council, Army Explorers and the Gwinnett Habitat for Humanity Think Tank.
 She also served on the SafeKids GA board of directors from 2009-2012, Children’s Restoration Network from 2012-2014 and was the Co-Chair for the Mentor committee of the SafeAmerica Foundation.

-Kim was featured in the 2010, 2011, 2012 and 2013 issues of Who’s Who in Black Atlanta, is the recipient of the 2012 Presidential Drum Major for Service Volunteer Service Award, and several other community awards.
+Kim was featured in the 2010 – 2016 issues of Who’s Who in Black Atlanta, is the recipient of the 2012 Presidential Drum Major for Service Volunteer Service Award, the 2017 American Red Cross Special Citation for Exceptional Volunteer Service award and several other community awards.
 She was also featured in the Fall 2011 edition of the Strayer University Scholar Magazine and the September 2014 issue of The Atlantan Magazine’s Women of Power and Influence.

-She is also the owner of The Bougie Pooch Pet Boutique where she provides small business mentorship to homeless girls in the local Atlanta area.
+She is also the owner of The Bougie Pooch Pet Boutique and Fleurty Wick Candle where she provides small business mentorship to homeless girls in the local Atlanta area.

 A native of New Orleans, Louisiana, Kim currently lives in Atlanta, Georgia.